Domestic applications

 Program Guidelines for previous years are viewable by selecting the version desired.
 If you took this program and do not see a listing for the starting semester / year of the program, consider the previous version as the applicable version.

-The following criteria should guide your choice of where to complete your volunteer/work hours for applying to the Bachelor of Social Work degree:
+The volunteer/work hours criteria for applying to the Bachelor of Social Work are:

 Volunteer and past work experience in the field of human services will help you determine if social work is the right fit for you.